alan-turing-institute/environmental-ds-book/book/community/notes/notes-collabcafe.md

 # Notes from the last call:

-## Archive: 28 Septmber - Data preprocessing
+## Archive: 28 September - Data preprocessing

 **Name + What’s the hardest part about working virtually for you? and the easiest? + an emoji to represent it ([emoji cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md))**